Political foes put differences aside to help Khayelitsha tackle Covid-19

 Dyantyi emphasised the extent to which many in Khayelitsha rely on social grants.
 “Before we talk about the R350 for unemployed people, you already have 94,000 people in Khayelitsha who are benefiting from social grants,” he said.

+The city of Cape Town is under the control of the DA.

+“We must go there and influence the budget for the benefit of the people of Khayelitsha and other communities,” he proposed.

-Mnqasela pledged to lobby the provincial government to support a rearrangement of the City of Cape Town's budget following the impact of Covid-19 on Khayelitsha.
+Mnqasela pledged to lobby the provincial government to support a rearrangement of the City of Cape Town's budget in view of the impact of Covid-19 on Khayelitsha.

+“We need clear reprioritisation of the budget when it comes to Covid-19 related matters.

+“I am going to raise that sharply when it comes to the provincial sphere and there are discussions already about how to reprioritise and I will articulate the position of the community including the Khayelitsha community,” he added.

 Would you like to comment on this article or view other readers' comments?
 Register (it’s quick and free) or sign in now.